vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_2_Github.md

 ## Step 4.
 Install ConvSym to generate debug symbols

+> [!NOTE]
+>
+> This step involves changing Lua build system, which can get updated every now and then.
+If that happens, code changes may differ for you.
+If you find out that this guide is not up-to-date with the disassembly, please open an issue in this repository or create a pull request with the update.

 1. Go back to the release page for the recent version of MD Debugger on GitHub: https://github.com/vladikcomper/md-modules/releases/tag/v.2.5

 2. Download the ConvSym utility for your platform: Windows, Linux, FreeBSD or MacOS;